Nélida

 Nélida is a novel by Marie d'Agoult, a "thinly disguised fictional account" of her affair with composer Franz Liszt that lasted from about 1834 to 1844, and a succès de scandale when first published in 1846.
 Marie later wrote several more novels as well as a distinguished history of the French Revolution of 1848.

-The film Lisztomania was based in part on director Ken Russell's interpretation of the novel.
+The film 1975 Lisztomania was loosely based on director Ken Russell's interpretation of the novel.